 When there is a defect in a motor vehicle, accidents can occur.
 Typically, these cases are going to fall under product liability law, and you'll need to have an experienced attorney who knows the dangers of defectively designed, manufactured, and marketed products.
 For instance, was there a defect in your automobile's tires?
 Or did your seat belt malfunction?
 Or were you injured by dangerous airbags?
-A Pennsylvania car accident lawyer knows what to look for when it comes to defective vehicles claims and can advise you.
+A Pennsylvania car accident lawyer knows what to look for when it comes to defective vehicle claims and can advise you.

 III.
 Third-party liability:

 In some cases, neither the drivers involved in the accident nor their vehicles are the primary cause of the crash.
 Instead, a third party may be at fault.
 Third-party liability may occur in a situation where there is an unsafe road design, poor or incorrect road signage, or unreasonable safety hazards.
 Another place where third party-liability can come into play is in accidents involving drunk drivers.
 In Pennsylvania, if an employee or “agent” of an establishment that serves alcohol serves alcohol to a visibly intoxicated patron, who then goes out and damages another party as a direct result of the employee's decision to serve alcohol to the intoxicated person, there may be a third party action available under the “Dram Shop Laws” in the state of Pennsylvania.
-The third party liability that is created by Pennsylvania dram shop laws can allow a person who has been damaged in an auto accident additional avenues to seek compensation for their losses from the alcohol providing establishment.
+The third-party liability that is created by Pennsylvania dram shop laws can allow a person who has been damaged in an auto accident additional avenues to seek compensation for their losses from the alcohol providing establishment.

-Philadelphia PA Car Accident Lawyers
+Contact Our Philadelphia PA Car Accident Lawyers